 The skies did break, and my fevered feet

 Are circling, circling ever, those rings of gold.

 When I was but sixteen, not a soul had the kind heart

 To explain to me these feelings.
 I was never told

-Chasing sun and wind, in the freckled fold
+Chasing sun and wind, in the fieriest fold;

-As eclipses were made out of loves left cold.
+And eclipses made out of loves left cold.